Sparse Channel Estimation in Wideband Systems with Geometric Sequence Decomposition: Introduction

 \section{Introduction}

 In wireless communication systems, wideband channels can be characterized by a few dominant channel tap coefficients \cite{bajwa10}.
 This means that the channel impulse response (CIR) exhibits a sparsity in time domain.
-Therefore, the principle of compressed sensing (CS) \cite{donoho2006compressed} has garnered attention in channel estimation to reduce the pilot overhead of wideband systems \cite{dai13,qi14,zhang16,mohammadian2016compressive,uwaechia18,wan2018accurate}.
+Therefore, the principle of compressed sensing (CS) \cite{donoho2006compressed} has garnered attention in channel estimation to reduce the pilot overhead of wideband systems.

-The application of CS to the channel estimation, however, has two well-known problems.
-First, the excess delay of the multipaths appears in the continuous time domain, and therefore there is no guarantee that the CIR occurs exactly at the time grid of the sampling interval.
+One of the popular methods of exploiting the time domain sparsity is to employ orthogonal matching pursuit (OMP) \cite{qi14,mohammadian2016compressive} or its variants \cite{zhang16,wan2018accurate}.
+However, it has two problems.
+First, the excess delay of the multipaths appears in the continuous time domain, and therefore there is no guarantee that the CIR occurs exactly on the grid of the sampling interval.
 Consequently, it is difficult to form a complete sparse vector, only to deal with an approximately sparse vector with energy dispersion.
-Thus, a channel reconstruction error is inevitable.
-Second, practical implementations of CS such as orthogonal matching pursuit (OMP) select the basis with the highest correlation sequentially.
+Second, OMP selects the basis with the highest correlation sequentially.
 Hence, it is vulnerable to inter-path interference coming from the non-orthogonality among multipaths.
 As a result, the required number of bases must be numerous, which in turn requires high computational complexity.
+To overcome the limitation of finite dictionaries, methods to find a solution in a continuous space through optimization techniques have been studied \cite{wright2009sparse,tang2013compressed,pejoski2015estimation}.
+Notably, a method based on atomic norm has been introduced in \cite{tang2013compressed}, and it has been applied to the sparse channel estimation in \cite{pejoski2015estimation}.
+However, this high-resolution technique also has a condition of the permissible correlation for the superposed signals to be decomposed.